 A massive portion of the western Andes is protected reserve and part of the vast, Parque Nacional Natural Farallones de Cali, established in 1968.
 Within its boundaries, this 500,000+ acre reserve protects 4 distinct ecosystems, broken up by elevation into sub-Andean valley forest (200-1200m), dense Andean forest (1200-2000m), high elevation forest (2000-3500m) and the moors which reach to the very peaks at 3500m and above.
 The water flows from these peaks, in particular those flowing to the East, supply both drinking water and hydro-electricity to several regional municipalities, including Cali.
 The area is also home to numerous indigenous peoples and a multitude of large shade trees such as palm, ficus and rubber.
 The high humidity combined with a pristine soil-type known locally as “Chinchiná Unity Soil” and an average annual rainfall of roughly 118 inches per year make this an overall excellent locale for producing high quality arabica.

 Here at Vournas Coffee Trading we have been lifelong supporters of environmentally friendly, sustainable coffee ever since we shipped our very first pallet.
-As specialty coffee importers, we have never strayed from that commitment and it is our great pleasure to offer this 4C certified Colombian microlot, which conforms to a “Common Code for the Coffee Community.”
+As specialty coffee importers, we have never strayed from that commitment and it is our great pleasure to offer the Colombia Finca Loma Linda as a 4C certified Colombian microlot, which conforms to a “Common Code for the Coffee Community.”
 4C is a 27-point agreement that was developed with the assistance of coffee growers and farm holders worldwide.
 It’s guidelines codify specific economic, social and environmental standards for strengthening coffee growing communities while protecting the surrounding ecosystem.
 Included are also 10 specific unacceptable practices which must avoided.
 4C certification is provided by FLOCERT who also provide Fair Trade certification through a hands-on auditing process at origin.